kolkhis/tech-notes/homelab/storage-rebuild.md

 # Building Redundant Storage

-After going through a headache with a failed drive, I'm rebuilding my Proxmox lab's storage setup to be redundant.
+After going through a headache with a failed drive, I'm rebuilding my Proxmox homelab's storage setup to be redundant.

 When Proxmox was installed intially, we used LVM instead of ZFS.